open-pulse/OpenPulse/README.md

 - [Presentation](https://www.youtube.com/watch?v=iarKDAei6fg&t).
 - [Full Paper](https://github.com/open-pulse/OpenPulse/blob/master/doc/ISMA_2020_PRE.pdf).

+## Next events

+- The 179th Meeting of the Acoustical Society of America, 7-11 December 2020, with the work: Effect of flow on the acoustic length correction factor of a Helmholtz resonator neck at high Strouhal number: a symmetric three-dimensional numerical parametric study.
+Diego Martín Tuozzo, Olavo M. Silva and Arcanjo Lenzi.

 ## Questions
 If you have any questions you can open a new issue with the tag 'question'.